dhk/adventures-in-ai/greatest-democracy/README.md

-# Is the US The Greatest Democracy in the World
+# Is the US The Greatest Democracy in the World?
 This is a tongue-in-cheek analysis of comparing 8 nations each of whom is somehow a democracy comparable to the USA.

 The idea is to see how each nation scores compared the USA.